awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

 There are two ways to create RDS and S3 resources before you deploy the Kubeflow manifests.
 Either use the [automated setup](#21-option-1-automated-setup) Python script that is mentioned in the following step, or follow the [manual setup instructions](#22-option-2-manual-setup).

+As of Kubeflow 1.7, there are two options to configure Amazon S3 as an artifact store for pipelines.
+Choose one of the following options:
+  >  Note: IRSA is only supported in KFPv1, if you plan to use KFPv2, choose the IAM User option.
+IRSA support for KFPv2 will be added in the next release.
+   -  Option 1 - IRSA (Recommended): IAM Role for Service Account (IRSA) which allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
+A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
+When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.
+   For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

+   - Option 2 - IAM User(Deprecated):
+      [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_cliwpsapi) with permissions to get bucket locations and allow read and write access to objects in an S3 bucket where you want to store the Kubeflow artifacts.
+Take note of the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the IAM user that you created to use in the following step, which will be referenced as `minio_aws_access_key_id` and `minio_aws_secret_access_key` respectively.

+1. Export your desired PIPELINE_S3_CREDENTIAL_OPTION:
+   {{< tabpane >}}
+   {{< tab header="IRSA" lang="toml" >}}
+export PIPELINE_S3_CREDENTIAL_OPTION=irsa
+{{< /tab >}}
+   {{< tab header="IAM User" lang="toml" >}}
+export PIPELINE_S3_CREDENTIAL_OPTION=static
+{{< /tab >}}
+   {{< /tabpane >}}

+> Note: Automated Setup is only supported for RDS AND S3 Deployments, for RDS/S3 only use the manual steps.

 ### 2.1 **Option 1: Automated Setup**

 This setup performs all the manual steps in an automated fashion.